SAP-archive/yaas-storefront/Readme.md

 At the moment, we are not accepting pull requests or contributions to this repository.
 This is likely to change in the future.
 In the meantime, we encourage you to create a fork of the repository and make edits there.
 You can also report bugs using GitHub's issue tracking system.

+### License

+See the License.md file for complete license information.